anurag-choudhury/AMR_fleet_gui/README.md

 **User interface**
 ----------------------------

-**OpenAMR\_UI** is an open-source user interface designed for the intuitive control and management of autonomous mobile robots (AMRs)- its primary focus is on providing a user-friendly experience for effective AMR management.
+**AMR_fleet_gui** is an open-source ROS2 package designed for the intuitive control and management of autonomous mobile robots (AMRs)- its primary focus is on providing a user-friendly integration experience for effective AMR management.
 It offers a simple and understandable interface that allows users to monitor telemetry, set up tasks, configure waypoints, and define paths.
-Built with ease of exploitation, implementation, editing, and redesigning in mind, OpenAMR_UI is optimized for seamless integration with platforms like Linorobot and similar systems and well-suited for use with the Robot Operating System (ROS) Noetic distribution.
+Built with ease of exploitation, implementation, editing, and redesigning in mind, AMR_fleet_gui is optimized for seamless integration with platforms like Linorobot and similar systems and well-suited for use with the Robot Operating System (ROS2) Humble distribution.

 **Key functionalities:**

-**Map creation and editing:** OpenAMR\_UI facilitates the creation of detailed digital maps representing the operational environment of the AMR.
+**Map creation and editing:** AMR_fleet_gui facilitates the creation of detailed digital maps representing the operational environment of the AMR.
 These maps encompass information on walls, obstacles, and other relevant features.
 The software allows for:

 *   Constructing new maps from scratch